cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

         return l
 {% endhighlight %}

-Or if we want to do it in a generator, we edit this bit:
+Both of these functions have a preset maximum count window, and store all the retrieved data in one list, and return that.
+Due to memory constrains on big sets, it could be better to do it in a generator.
+For this, we edit this bit:

 {% highlight python %}
-l = list()
+- l = list()
   for i in cursor.pages():
       for user in i:
++         yield user.screen_name
-        l.append(user.screen_name)
+-         l.append(user.screen_name)
-return l
+- return l
-{% endhighlight %}

-To:

-{% highlight python %}
-for i in cursor.pages():
-    for user in i:
-        yield user.screen_name
 {% endhighlight %}

 Then we interact with these class methods like so: